IUrreta/DatabaseEditor/README.md

 # Database Editor for F1 Manager 23 #
 Friendly to use tool for editing your save files from F1 Manager 23.
-Supports driver transfers for now, but more options will be added in the future!
+Supports driver transfers, stat and calendar editing for now, but the tool is still in constant development!

 **PLEASE KEEP IN MIND**: This are the first few iterations and will only get better with time.
 It will get regular updates to support more functionallity, and very likely it will get updates focusing on setting up if any issues come up

-If you have any issues feel free to open an Issue or message me in Discord @_n4x
+If you have any issues, I recommend first look at the Troubleshoot guide for the most common error: https://github.com/IUrreta/DatabaseEditor/wiki/Troubleshoot-guide.
+If this doesn't fix the error, you can open an Issue on GitHub

 ## What's the Database Editor? ##
 Basically it's just a friendly user interface that helps you make the modifications you wish for the databasde from your save file from F1 Manager 23